nathanmarz/storm/external/storm-jdbc/README.md

 1. Will allow the mapper to transform a storm tuple to a list of columns mapping to a row in table test.user_details.
 2. Will use the provided HikariCP configuration to establish a connection pool with specified Database configuration and automatically figure out the column names of the table that you intend to write to.
+Please see https://github.com/brettwooldridge/HikariCP#configuration-knobs-baby to lear more about hikari configuration properties.

 ```java
 Map hikariConfigMap = Maps.newHashMap();